If you need privacy in your garden, the 26 DIY Garden Privacy Ideas here are worth looking at!

 9. The Tin Wall Privacy Screen

-You can put the tin in the area you intend to cover, this will also provide the industrial look to your space.
+You can put the tin in the area you intend to cover, this will also provide an industrial look to your space.
 Dress it up and see how much it transforms your outdoor space.
 Visit Crafty Texas Girl to understand the idea in detail.

 10. Grow Tall Ornamental Grasses